jncc/s1-ard-processor/workflow/docker-readme.md

 ## Mount points

 This ARD processor consumes and generates large ammounts of data and this may require you to mount external file systems to account for this.
-For this reason there are a number of mount points on the container you may wish to utilise.
+For this reason there are a number of locations in the container file system that you may wish to mount externally.

 * Input - This mount point should contain the raw file you will be processing
 * Static - This should contain the DEM you will be using for terrain adjustment.
 * Working - Temporary files / paths created during processing.
 This folder is cleared at the end of each run unless you specify the --noClean switch.
 The working data is written to a subfolder of the format <productId> where the date components are derived from the capture date of the source product.
 The product Id is also derived from the source product.
 * Ouput - This folder wll contain the output.
 The output is written to a subfolder of the format <Year>/<Month>/<Day>/<productId> where the date components are derived from the capture date of the source product.
 The product Id is also derived from the source product.
 * State - The state files generated for each task in the luigi workflow.
 This is an optional mount generally for debugging.
 State files are coppied into the a subfolder of output of the form ../state/<Year>/<Month>/<Day>/<productId> unless the --noStateCopy flag is specified